 Beginnings of nettle feed

-I would advise using a bucket with a lid to avoid the interesting experience we had a few years ago when our compost tea became infested with rat-tailed maggots, most often larvae of the European hoverfly or drone fly, Eristalis tenax.
+I would advise using a bucket with a lid to avoid the interesting experience we had a few years ago when our compost tea became filled with rat-tailed maggots, most often larvae of the European hoverfly or drone fly, Eristalis tenax.
 I was astonished by the size of the tail or siphon, which can be as long again as its body and which is used as a breathing tube whilst the maggot is submerged.
-I must admit, shamefacedly, to enlisting the help of my husband to evict the inhabitants – by the time we discovered them I think they were probably dead as they would have been unable to crawl out of the bucket to pupate.
+I must admit, shamefacedly, to enlisting the help of my husband to evict the inhabitants – although by the time we discovered them I think they were probably dead as they would have been unable to crawl out of the bucket to pupate.
 A salutary lesson in covering the bucket in future!

 Walking with Granny on Conwy mountain where we would spend many happy hours picking bilberries